Winnipeg's festive lights displays a year long process

 The work starts as soon as the lights come down in January with a good cleaning.

 All the lights are then tested to make sure they are working.
 Anything that isn’t is repaired.
 Resch said the repairs are ongoing through the summer.

 Up until 2002 the collection used lightbulbs.
 That meant power consumption for the display was roughly 305kw.
 With the change to energy efficient LED rope lighting, power consumption dropped significantly to approximately 29kw.

-The lights will be turned on by the Mayor during the annual Christmas tree lighting ceremony at City Hall on November 14, 2018 starting at 6 p.m.
-They will be illuminated during every evening and overnight until January 11th, 2019.
+The lights will be turned on by the Mayor during the annual Christmas tree lighting ceremony at City Hall on November 14, 2019.
+They will be illuminated during every evening and overnight until early January.